-Areas of Learning Number Description Syllabus Outcomes AL1 Students explore the use of both algebraic and graphical conventions and terminology to describe, interpret and model relationships of and between changing quantities.
-MA11-1, MA11-2, MA11-8 AL2 Students explore periodic functions in geometric, algebraic, numerical and graphical representations.
-MA11-1, MA11-3, MA11-4, MA11-8, MA11-9 AL3 Students develop the basic concepts of differential calculus and explore rates of change.
-MA11-1, MA11-5, MA11-8, MA11-9 AL4 Students explore exponential and logarithmic functions and develop their properties MA11-6, MA11-8, MA11-9 AL5 Students explore, display, analyse and interpret data to identify and communicate key information.
+Objective Description Syllabus Outcomes 01 Students explore the use of both algebraic and graphical conventions and terminology to describe, interpret and model relationships of and between changing quantities.
+MA11-1, MA11-2, MA11-8 02 Students explore periodic functions in geometric, algebraic, numerical and graphical representations.
+MA11-1, MA11-3, MA11-4, MA11-8, MA11-9 03 Students develop the basic concepts of differential calculus and explore rates of change.
+MA11-1, MA11-5, MA11-8, MA11-9 04 Students explore exponential and logarithmic functions and develop their properties MA11-6, MA11-8, MA11-9 05 Students explore, display, analyse and interpret data to identify and communicate key information.
 MA11-7, MA11-8, MA11-9

-Syllabus Cu teomes MA11-1 Uses algebraic and graphical techniques to solve, and where appropriate, compare alternative solutions to problems MA11-2 Uses the concepts of functions and relations to model, analyse and solve practical problems MA11-3 Uses the concepts and techniques of trigonometry in the solution of equations and problems involving geometric shapes MA11-4 Uses the concepts and techniques of periodic functions in the solutions of trigonometric equations or proof of trigonometric identities MA11-5 Interprets the meaning of the derivative, determines the derivative of functions and applies these to solve simple practical problems MA11-6 Manipulates and solves expressions using the logarithmic and index laws, and uses logarithms and exponential functions to solve practical problems MA11-7 of Uses concepts and techniques from probability to present and interpret data and solve problems in a variety of contexts, including the use probability distributions MA11-8 Uses appropriate technology to investigate, organise, model and interpret information in a range of contexts MA11-9 Provides reasoning to support conclusions which are appropriate to the context
+- MA11-1 Uses algebraic and graphical techniques to solve, and where appropriate, compare alternative solutions to problems - MA11-2 Uses the concepts of functions and relations to model, analyse and solve practical problems - MA11-3 Uses the concepts and techniques of trigonometry in the solution of equations and problems involving geometric shapes - MA11-4 Uses the concepts and techniques of periodic functions in the solutions of trigonometric equations or proof of trigonometric identities - MA11-5 Interprets the meaning of the derivative, determines the derivative of functions and applies these to solve simple practical problems - MA11-6 Manipulates and solves expressions using the logarithmic and index laws, and uses logarithms and exponential functions to solve practical problems - MA11-7 Uses concepts and techniques from probability to present and interpret data and solve problems in a variety of contexts, including the use Of probability distributions - MA11-8 Uses appropriate technology to investigate, organise, model and interpret information in a range of contexts - MA11-9 Provides reasoning to support conclusions which are appropriate to the context